Tigerye/TigerBot/README.md

-TigerBot is general-purpose AI chatbot, developed by Tiger Research.
+TigerBot is a general-purpose AI chatbot, developed by Tiger Research.